Introducing platform-native Response support, improved Transformer performance, and a few more changes.

 In the rare case where two routes use the same controller method, an error will be displayed.
 When that happens, you'll need to explicitly assign a name to at least one of those routes.

-rendered by the global exception handler are no longer considered during API requests with Accept header asking for a JSON response.
+The status pages rendered by the global exception handler are no longer considered during API requests with Accept header asking for a JSON response.
 This was more of a bug fix that leads to a breaking change.

 Validation errors have always been available under the inputErrors key.
 To remain backwards-compatible, we previously duplicated the same messages under an additional errors key, which unnecessarily increased session payload size.